How to Open and Work With a DMG File in Windows

 To open a .dmg file, we turned to 7-Zip, one of our favorite ways to extract files on Windows.
 It’s a powerful open-source tool, but it’s far from the only app on the market today.
 If 7-Zip doesn’t work for you, both DMG Extractor and Apple Disk Image Forensics may be able to help you out.
 Using 7-Zip, we followed these steps:

-- Download and install 7-Zip or alternative extractor if you don’t have it already.
+- Download and install 7-Zip or an alternative extractor, if you don’t have it already.

 - Right click the DMG file in Windows Explorer and select Extract.